 Address: 116 street 26, Siem Reap, Siemreab-Otdar Meanchey, Cambodia Cambodge

-Le Bel Air is the perfect place to sample top quality Belgian and Franco-Belgian cuisine such as steamed mussels.
-It’s a culinary experience worth sampling and will erase any bad food experiences you’ve had in the past.
+Le Bel Air is perfect for sampling top-quality Belgian and Franco-Belgian cuisine, such as steamed mussels.
+It’s a culinary experience worth sampling and will erase any horrible food experiences you’ve had in the past.
 Beer prices are great at this hotel too.

 The Fresh Fruit Factory